driver training

 Not everyone is asked to do an emergency stop on a driving test.
 Roughly 1 in 3 tests are required to do one, but nevertheless you should perfect the art of stopping in an emergency, as the need is sure to arise at some point.
 If you are required to do one on test the examiner will ask you to stop at the side of the road first to explain what they would like you to do.
 They may say something like “In a short while I will ask you to stop as you would in an emergency, the signal I shall give will be stop…(raised hand in the air), when I do this, stop the car as quickly as you can and in full control, as though a child had run out in front of you”.
 Then do as follows:

 Drive as you normally do, don’t drive along really slow in anticipation.
 Obviously there shouldn’t be any cars following you and the examiner may or may not look over their shoulder out the back to double check.
 When the command is given don’t check the mirrors as there is no time, keep both hands on the steering wheel and brake firmly.
 As the weight of the car is thrown forward the steering will become heavy and harder to control.
-When the car has stopped completely put the handbrake on, select Park and wait.
+Just before the car completely stops put the clutch down fully to prevent the engine from stalling.
+Select 1st gear and wait for the next instruction.
 The examiner will then ask you to drive on when you are ready.
 Prepare the car to go, check over your left shoulder (you may be far away from the kerb allowing room for bikes to pass on the left), check mirrors and then over your right shoulder.
 If it is safe, drive away.
 If a car is approaching you when you check around and it looks like they will overtake you, stay put, check again and drive on when safe.
 Once you are moving the examiner may say something like “Thank you, I will not ask you to do that again”.
 Job Done!

 Skidding: When stopping the car in an emergency you need to brake firmly and progressively to slow the wheels as quickly as possible, almost to the point where the wheels may lock but not enough for it to actually happen.
 If you do lock the wheels and you skid it will take longer to stop.
 If you are skidding it may be necessary to release the foot-brake for a split second and re-apply them.
 Hopefully the second time round you won’t skid!
 If the road is wet or you are on gravel the wheels may lock up sooner as the tyre loses grip, so the braking pressure may not be as hard as on a good firm dry surface.
 If you are driving on mud, snow or ice where it is virtually impossible to brake firmly, you may have to pump the brakes, quickly braking-releasing-braking-releasing and braking again, each time the car slows a little.
 This is known as cadence braking and is an extreme form of braking.
 Some cars are equipped with ABS, which is an Anti-locking Braking System.
 Basically if you brake extremely hard a sensor triggers the system into applying and releasing the brakes very, very fast.
 The point of which, means, that the wheels should not ‘lock-up’ as described above, and should allow you to steer whilst braking.
 The ABS being triggered has a distinctive noise, if you hear it don’t release the pressure on the brake as the system is just doing it’s job.
 It doesn’t mean you can stop any quicker than a car without ABS but will enable you to steer whilst braking heavily.
 It is possible for a car even with ABS to lose grip if the surface driven on is very slippery or loose.
 You should be guided by your vehicle’s handbook, or manual as to what kind of braking system you have and what type of braking style should be applied.
 If the rear wheels of a car lose grip the car may actually start to slide sideways as the rear of the car tries to ‘overtake’ the front which is braking with better effect.
 Try and steer into the skid, so if the rear is going to your right, steer right a little.
 Try not to steer too much as you are likely to over correct and spin the other way!